Diabetes

 Calcium & Bone Disorders

-Common disorders treated are osteoporosis, hypercalcemia, hypocalcemia, suspected cases of osteomalacia and Paget's Disease.
+Common calcium disorders that we treat include osteoporosis, hypercalcemia, hypocalcemia, suspected cases of osteomalacia and Paget's Disease.

 Pituitary Disorders